When Is Mosquito Season?

 When Does Mosquito Season End?

+This, too, depends on the local climate, with each region having its own timeline for mosquito season.
 The first frost is generally the end of the line for mosquitoes.
 While they might hold up better in cooler temperatures than many other insects, they will eventually die off as temperatures drop.

 In the southern regions of the United States, mosquito activity extends well into the fall.
 In northern regions, mosquito season will drop off by early or mid-fall, depending on the specific temperatures experienced that year.